Claiming Benefits If You're From Abroad

 - You are in receipt of Job Seeker's Allowance or Contributions Based Employment and Support Allowance

-- You have reached retirement age having worked in the United Kingdom for the 12 months before retirement, and having lived in the United Kingdom for more than 3 years
+- You have reached retirement age having worked in the United Kingdom for the 12 months before retirement and have lived in the United Kingdom for more than 3 years

 Alternatively, you must be able to demonstrate that you have been resident in this country for 5 years or more continuously, as a Jobseeker, a Worker, A Self-employed person, A Self-Sufficient person or as a Student.